 Yertle the Turtle is a literal example of the saying ‘Pride comes before a Fall’, and is as good a moral story for kids as any!
 Kiwi Co turns the story into a fun game of toppling turtles with cute little turtles made out of bottle caps and felt.

 Simple Everyday Mom has the perfect project to fulfill any wish you’ve ever had of being a Seuss character – printable Seuss hats!
-Just download, print and turn into your favorite Seuss character!
+Just download, print, and turn into your favorite Seuss character for a Dr. Seuss Party!

 Which book has been among the top 15 in major book lists around the world?
 Which book has inspired a famous musician’s name?
 Which book has been referenced by District Court Judges and Senators?
 The answer to all these questions is – Green Eggs and Ham!
 Glued to My Crafts makes a simple craft based on this iconic book.